ibm-cloud-docs/openshift/openshift_cluster_plan_network.md

 Get started by planning your setup for a VPC or a classic cluster.
 * With [Red Hat OpenShift on IBM Cloud clusters in VPC](#vpc_basics), you can create your cluster in the next generation of the {{site.data.keyword.cloud_notm}} platform, in [Virtual Private Cloud](/docs/infrastructure/vpc?topic=vpc-about-vpc) for Generation 1 compute resources.
 VPC gives you the security of a private cloud environment with the dynamic scalability of a public cloud.
 * With [Red Hat OpenShift on IBM Cloud classic clusters](#plan_basics), you can create your cluster on classic infrastructure.
-Classic clusters include all of the {[product_name]} mature and robust features for compute, networking, and storage.</roks311-vpc>
+Classic clusters include all of the Red Hat OpenShift on IBM Cloud mature and robust features for compute, networking, and storage.</roks311-vpc>

 First time creating a cluster?
 First, try out the [tutorial for creating OpenShift clusters](/docs/openshift?topic=openshift-openshift_tutorial).
 Then, come back here when you’re ready to plan out your production-ready clusters.
 {: tip}<roks311-vpc>